 There are plenty of active, behavioural changes that we can make in order to cut our energy bills.

-But here I’m going to take a different approach and focus on those ‘set and forget’ methods you can use to cut your energy bills and cut your household carbon footprint (especially true if you’re not with a non-fully renewable energy supplier here in the UK).
+But here I’m going to take a different approach and focus on those ‘set and forget’ methods you can use to cut your electricity bills and cut your household carbon footprint (especially true if you’re not with a non-fully renewable energy supplier here in the UK).

 1. Switch Energy Supplier